 Also, if you’re new to camming, or just tired of not making enough, you should definitely check out this free webcam modeling tutorial.
-It really helped me out big time and I wholeheartedly agree with 99% of the advice in there.

 As most cam models who’ve been active for a while know well, there are several major league mistakes that new models to the business regularly make that can totally destroy their chances of making good money camming.
 I’m going to list the top 5 here.

 #5 – Quitting Too Soon

 So many newbie cam models get disappointed that they can’t seem to make any tips or get anybody interested in taking them private from the get-go of their careers.
 It’s kind of understandable when you realize that many girls are recruited into the industry by people who use bullshit claims about how much money webcam models make, without explaining that you actually need some training to be able to get to that level.
 Most girls deal with this disappointment by just taking off and quitting.
 If new models only knew how much they could eventually make if they stuck with it and applied some simple methods, they’d be REALLY not thinking about throwing in the towel!